carlyh-micb/test_website/_pages/training.md

 ---

 # Training and Events
+On this page you will find different training webinars and other events that are either offered by the CS-DCC and Ag-Act (Data Hub and Knowledge Mobilization Hubs).
+All events listed here are recommendations for our ICT members to consider.

+## CS-DCC and Ag-Act
+Coming...

 ## External
 [Bioinformatics.ca](https://bioinformatics.ca/workshops/current-workshops/) hosts training workshops and registration for 2025 workshops will open early in 2025.
+Check the webpage for eligibility.